International Baccalaureate Diploma Programme

 A student’s final Diploma Programme result score consists of the combined scores for each subject.
 The diploma is awarded to students who gain at least 24 points, subject to certain minimum levels of performance, including successful completion of the three essential elements of the DP core.

-The Theory of Knowledge (TOK) and Extended Essay (EE) components are awarded individual grades and can collectively contribute up to 3 additional points towards the overall Diploma score.
+The Theory of Knowledge (TOK) and Extended Essay (EE) components carry individual grades and can collectively contribute up to 3 additional points towards the overall Diploma score.
 Thus, the maximum points DP student can score is 45 (6 x 7, plus 3)

-Creativity, Action, Service – these constitute the remaining elements in the DP core.
-While this does not contribute to the total points, students’ participation is mandatory in order to be awarded the Diploma.
+Creativity, action, service – these constitute the remaining elements in the DP core.
+While this does not contribute to the total points, students’ participation is mandatory to receive the diploma.

 University and Employment

-The most popular of these institutions are ranked among the top universities in the world.
+The IB DP is recognised and respected by the world’s leading universities.
+Evidence also suggests that a higher percentage of DP students go on to complete university and higher education, as compared to non-IB students.
+The best of these institutions are ranked alongside top universities in the world.
 The IB recognition resource and document library has testimonials from universities working with DP students.